z3dm4n/k8s-dev-cluster-hcloud/README.md

 # k8s-dev-cluster-hcloud

-Build a minimal Kubernetes cluster with zero effort in less than 10 minutes in Hetzner Cloud aka hcloud with MicroK8s
+Build a minimal Kubernetes cluster with zero effort in less than 10 minutes in Hetzner Cloud aka hcloud with Terraform, Ansible and MicroK8s for development

 ## get hcloud API Token